-If you are new to the MBTI personality type concept, you’re probably wondering what the INFP abbreviation stands for.
+If you are new to the 16 personalities concept, you’re probably wondering what the INFP abbreviation stands for.

 INFP stands for the four Preferences that this type embodies: Introversion (I), Intuition (N), Feeling (F), and Perceiving (P).
 Preferences are the unique dimensions that characterize a personality type and are based on a concept developed by Carl Jung.

 Personality types are also defined by their stack of Cognitive Functions, which determine how they make decisions and process information.
 There are a total of eight cognitive functions, and they follow a strictly individual order for each type – from dominant to inferior.

 Below we will discuss both of these important concepts, which make up this (and every other) personality type.